 You can make a DIY picture frame display that packs a punch by using four separate frames and gluing them together.
 I wouldn’t attach them with Mod Podge; instead use a hot glue gun or strong craft glue.
 The Mod Podge comes in handy when you are decorating the fronts.
 These have a fun Greek / sorority theme.

 12. Simply Selfies

-This frame might look like it was made using scrapbook paper – but it wasn't!
+This frame might look like it was made using scrapbook paper – but it wasn’t!
 That is all paint and stenciling, my friends.
-This DIY frame project is REALLY easy for someone just learning to stencil, and the aged look helps cover up any boo-boos (not that you're going to make any, of course).
+This photo frame decoration idea is REALLY easy for someone just learning to stencil, and the aged look helps cover up any boo-boos (not that you’re going to make any, of course).